 When opening a TClientDataSet, the server retrieves the number of records specified in the TClientDataSet.PacketRecords property at one time.
-However, DataSnap will retrieve enough records to fill all available visual controls with data.
+However, MIDAS will retrieve enough records to fill all available visual controls with data.
 For example, if you have a TDBGrid on a form that can display 10 records at once, and you specify a value of 5 for PacketRecords, the initial fetch of data will contain 10 records.
 After that, the data packet will contain just 5 records per fetch.
-If you specify -1 for this property (the default), all records will be transferred.
+If you specify -1 for this property, all records will be transferred.
 If you specify a value greater than zero for PacketRecords, this introduces state to your application.
-This is because of the requirement that the app server must keep track of each client's cursor position so the app server can return the appropriate packet of records to the client requesting a packet.
+This is due to the requirement that the app server must keep track of each client's cursor position so the app server can return the appropriate packet of records to the client requesting a packet.
 However, you can keep track of the state on the client, passing the last record position to the server, as appropriate.
 For a simple example, look at this code, which does exactly that:

 '''

 Server RDM:

 procedure TStateless.DataSetProvider1BeforeGetRecords(Sender: TObject;

 var OwnerData: OleVariant);

 begin

 with Sender as TDataSetProvider do

 begin

 DataSet.Open;

-if VarIsEmpty(OwnerData) then
+if not VarIsEmpty(OwnerData) then

-DataSet.First

-else
+DataSet.Locate('au id', OwnerData, []) else

-begin

-while not DataSet.Eof do

-begin

-if DataSet.FieldByName('au id').Value = OwnerData then

-break;
+DataSet.First;

 end;

 end;

-end;

-end;

 procedure TStateless.DataSetProvider1AfterGetRecords(Sender: TObject;

 var OwnerData: OleVariant);

 begin

 with Sender as TDataSetProvider do

 begin

 OwnerData := Dataset.FieldValues['au id'];

 DataSet.Close;

 end;

 end;

 Client:

 procedure TForm1.ClientDataSet1BeforeGetRecords(Sender: TObject;

 var OwnerData: OleVariant);

 begin

+'''

+'''

 // KeyValue is a private OleVariant variable

-if not (Sender as TClientDataSet).
-Active then
+if not (Sender as TClientDataSet).Active then

 KeyValue := Unassigned;

 OwnerData := KeyValue;

 end;

 procedure TForm1.ClientDataSet1AfterGetRecords(Sender: TObject;

 var OwnerData: OleVariant);

+begin

+KeyValue := OwnerData;

+end:

 '''